Shweta7157/Shweta7157/README.md

 ### Hi there 👋

-- 🔭 I’m a Sr. Software Developer working on MEAN, MERN, and full stack development.
-I have experience in HTML, CSS(SASS, SCSS, Bootstrap, Tailwind), Javascript, Typescript, React, Redux, React Native, and Angular.
+- 🔭 I’m a seasoned Senior Software Developer specializing in Frontend and Full-stack development.
+With extensive experience in HTML, CSS (including SASS, SCSS, Bootstrap, and Tailwind), JavaScript, TypeScript, React, Redux, React Native, and Angular, I'm adept at crafting dynamic and responsive web applications.
-- 🌱 I love digging into new Technologies.
-I’m currently learning Node, Express, and MongoDB.
+- 🌱 Passionate about innovation, I'm constantly exploring new technologies to stay ahead of the curve.
+Currently, I'm immersing myself in the exciting realms of Next.js and Node.js, fueling my drive to create cutting-edge solutions and elevate user experiences.